ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 for the interoperability of the HTTP Gateway with web browsers and other tools that expect specific Content Types.

+Finally, we considered supporting pathing for both DAG and non-DAG variants of the JSON and CBOR codecs.
+However, supporting pathing raises questions whose answers are not clearly defined or agreed upon yet:

+1. Pathing is an important element of DAG-JSON and DAG-CBOR as they can materialize CIDs.
+That would allow users to traverse an IPLD document directly by using the paths in the gateway.
+However, if we support paths that materialize CIDs, we would also need to support pathing to extract nested fields in the document.
+That raises questions regarding caching and Etags.
+2. Pathing could be done on CBOR documents, as the tag 42 indicates that there is a CID.
+However, that would raise the same question as in the previous point: if we materialize CIDs, do we support extracting all nested fields?
+If so, why?
+Then, how would caching work?

+Therefore, we deferred this decision for a future IPIP.
+Giving users the possibility to retrieve JSON, CBOR, DAG-JSON AND DAG-CBOR documents through the gateway is, in itself, a progress and will open the doors for new tools and explorations.

 ### Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).